Elias Díaz Preview, Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

+- The pitching staff for the Dodgers has a collective 8.7 K/9, which ranks 17th in MLB.

-- The Dodgers have the 13th-ranked team ERA among all MLB pitching staffs (4.08).
+- The Dodgers' 4.07 team ERA ranks 13th across all league pitching staffs.

-- Dodgers pitchers combine to give up 191 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- Dodgers pitchers combine to rank 17th in baseball in home runs surrendered (193 total, 1.2 per game).

-- Sheehan gets the start for the Dodgers, his 11th of the season.
-He is 3-1 with a 5.13 ERA and 54 strikeouts in 54 1/3 innings pitched.
+- Yarbrough gets the start for the Dodgers, his ninth of the season.
+He is 7-6 with a 3.78 ERA and 65 strikeouts in 85 2/3 innings pitched.

-- In his most recent appearance on Friday, the righty tossed 4 2/3 innings against the San Francisco Giants, allowing one earned run without surrendering a hit.
+- In his most recent appearance -- out of the bullpen on Saturday -- the lefty tossed 3 2/3 innings against the San Francisco Giants, allowing two earned runs while surrendering five hits.

-- In 12 games this season, the 23-year-old has a 5.13 ERA and 8.9 strikeouts per nine innings, while giving up a batting average of .209 to opposing hitters.
+- In 24 games this season, the 31-year-old has amassed a 3.78 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .257 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.